Yakshik (Korean Sweet Rice Dessert)

 Instructions

-- Rinse sweet rice several times and soak the rice in water for 10 minutes.
-Drain the rice and set aside.
+- Rinse the sweet rice several times, then soak for 10 minutes.
+Drain and set aside.

-- Cut the chestnut in halves or quarters depending on the size.
-Set them aside.
+- Cut the chestnuts into halves or quarters, depending on size.

-- Cut the flesh off of dried jujube to separate it from the seeds.
-Set the flesh on the side and collect the seeds.
-Put the seeds in a small pot and pour in 2 cups of water.
-Bring it to boil and simmer for 5 minutes.
-The water will become dark amber.
-Discard the jujube seeds and reserve the stock.
+- Remove the flesh from the dried jujubes and set it aside.
+Collect the seeds and place them in a small pot with 2 cups of water.
+Bring to a boil, then simmer for 5 minutes until the water turns dark amber.
+Strain out the seeds and reserve the jujube stock.

-- Pour the jujube stock into an instant pot.
-Add soy sauce, dark soy sauce (if using), honey (or brown sugar), and cinnamon; stir well until combined.
+- Pour the jujube stock into the Instant Pot.
+Add soy sauce, dark soy sauce (if using), honey or brown sugar, and cinnamon.
+Stir to combine.

-- When cooking is done, move the vent to quick release and let the steam escape.
-Open the lid and add the pine nuts and pumpkin seeds (or other nuts and seeds of your choice).
-Drizzle sesame oil and gently toss everything well.
+- When the cooking cycle ends, quick release the steam.
+Open the lid and add pine nuts and pumpkin seeds.
+Drizzle with sesame oil and toss lightly.

-- Grease a 9-inch squire pan (or similar in size) with sesame oil.
-Put the rice mixture into the pan and press down with spatula or rice scoop.
-Let it sit on a wired rack to cool.
+- Grease a 9-inch square pan with a thin coat of sesame oil.
+Transfer the rice mixture to the pan and press it firmly with a spatula.
+Let it cool completely on a wire rack.

 Notes

-- Steaming method – Steam soaked rice in the steamer for 40 minutes.
-Mix steamed rice with sauce mixture, jujube, and chestnut.
-Steam again for 30 minutes.
-Mix in the nuts, seeds, sesame oil and toss.
-Proceed to cooling.
+Soak sweet rice for 6 to 8 hours.
+Steam the rice for 40 minutes.
+Add the sauce mixture, jujube, and chestnuts, then steam again for 30 minutes.
+Mix in pine nuts, pumpkin seeds, and sesame oil before cooling.

 Mine didn’t look like it had enough water when I compared it with the photo in your recipe, so I added a quarter more cup of water.
 Mistake!
 Rice was too soft.
 But flavor is still excellent!
 Will take over to my Omma once it’s completely cooled and garnished with the pretty jujube flowers.
 I’ll see what she says.
 She’s picky.